Arksine/moonraker/docs/configuration.md

 # moonraker.conf

 [authorization]
+enable_api_key: True
+#   Enables API Key authentication.
+The default is True.
 login_timeout:
 #   The time, in days, after which a user is forced to re-enter their
 #   credentials to log in.
 This period begins when a logged out user
 #   first logs in.
 Successive logins without logging out will not
 #   renew the timeout.
 The default is 90 days.
+max_login_attempts:
+#   Maximum number of consecutive failed login attempts before an IP address
+#   is locked out.
+Failed logins are tracked per IP and are reset upon a
+#   successful login.
+Locked out IPs are reset when Moonraker restarts.
+#   By default there is no maximum number of logins.
 trusted_clients:
  192.168.1.30
  192.168.1.0/24